henderson-01/Ollama-Install/README.md

+*Notice: This repository is no longer actively maintained and may contain information.*

 # Local AI Setup: Ubuntu LTS with a GTX 1050 Ti

 This guide covers the installation and management of **Ollama** using the specialized **Qwen2.5-Coder (1.5B)** model.
 The 1050 Ti is the reference card for this lightweight, high-performance setup.